devseyoung/ruby_crud/README.md

 [document for simple_form gem](https://github.com/plataformatec/simple_form)

+### Generate controller

-### rails g controller posts => it should be plural for the controller, but for the model it should be singular
+rails g controller posts => it should be plural for the controller, but for the model it should be singular

 => set up after generating controller